Introduction / Process

 - It is expected that the candidates and their parents will have read the PMC document before the counseling session.

 - The PMC is usually conducted via Skype video-conferencing, so parties can join from anywhere in the US or abroad.
 All the parties need to share their Skype IDs with the PMC coordinator.
-It is recommended to use a PC or a laptop as Skype video-conferencing does not work well with smart phones.

 - Each PMC session usually lasts approximately two hours